nuvious/QuiCC/Whitepaper.md

 That only describes the bandwidth of encrypted payloads, however.
-For each payload there is overhead provided by the initialization vector, the encrypted AES key which is either 128, 256, 384, and 512 bytes for 1024-, 2048-, 3072-, and 4096-bit RSA respectively, plus the compressed encrypted payload length.
+For each payload there is overhead provided by the initialization vector, the encrypted AES key, which is either 128, 256, 384, and 512 bytes for 1024-, 2048-, 3072-, and 4096-bit RSA respectively, plus the compressed encrypted payload length.
 The larger the payload the less overhead this represents, but it does represent a geometric reduction of the total bandwidth.
-To quantify this we can determine the fraction of data in the total payloads that is the encrypted message by defining $B_{rsa}$ as the bit-strength of the RSA key, $B_{iv}$ for the size of the IV, and $M_{l}$ as the size of the message and
+To quantify this, we can determine the fraction of data in the total payloads that is the encrypted message by defining $B_{rsa}$ as the bit-strength of the RSA key, $B_{iv}$ for the size of the IV, and $M_{l}$ as the size of the message and